- over 18 years of age?

 ARC is a growing organisation, with over 50 volunteers.
 It is a registered charity and is supported by Wokingham District Council and other donors.
 It is an autonomous voluntary organisation with its own Management Committee.

-Our premises are next to Wokingham Youth and Community Centre in Wokingham.
-We also operate from Twyford, Woodley and Lower Earley (evenings only), as well as providing counsellors to most secondary schools and some primary schools in the area.
+Our premises are next to Wokingham Youth and Community Center in Wokingham.
+We also operate from Twyford, Woodley (evenings only), as well as providing counsellors to most secondary schools and some primary schools in the area. we also have specialist youth counsellors based at 5 GP surgeries across the borough.

 Most of the work at ARC is done by volunteers who usually commit themselves to a minimum of two years for three hours a week.
 Most volunteers choose to undertake a Counselling Certificate or Diploma course via a college or university, but there are several other ways of being involved.
 For example, as well as counsellors, we sometimes recruit volunteer support workers, management team members and office staff.